MP for Woking

 Liberal Democrat Spokesperson (Immigration and Asylum)

 Will Forster is the Liberal Democrat MP for Woking, first elected in 2024.
-He currently serves as the Liberal Democrat Spokesperson on Immigration and Asylum and sits on the Housing, Communities and Local Government Committee, having previously contributed to the Border Security, Asylum and Immigration Bill committee in early 2025.
+He serves as Liberal Democrat Spokesperson for Immigration and Asylum and sits on the Housing, Communities and Local Government Committee; he has previously served on immigration-related committee work.

-He has seven declared financial interests, including two entries for employment and earnings, two for ongoing paid employment, two for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.
+Declared financial interests include employment and earnings (including ongoing paid employment), gifts, benefits and hospitality from UK sources, and a visit outside the UK.

 Generated 21 February 2026